 - Premiere hospitals require RNs with BSNs to apply an advanced role in bedside care, clinical education and management positions

 According to 2012 blog post by Soliant Health, one of the countries largest healthcare providers, Connecticut is ranked tenth in the country for average hourly wages for nurses at more than $22.
-The BLS also cites CT as having above national average yearly salary at more than $75,000.
+Connecticut also comes in about $7,000 above the national average salary at more than $76,000 annually according to the 2013 BLS Data.

 RN to BSN programs for Connecticut nurses include: